inorganik/strokeText.js/README.md

 	lineJoin: 'round', // ['bevel', 'round', 'miter']
 	miterLimit: 10, // control spikeyness
 	lineDashArray: [0, 0], // for dashed lines: [line, gap]
-	debug: false // examine measurements and properties used }
+	debug: false, // examine measurements and properties used
+	disableForFirefox: false // some fonts don't stroke well in firefox, bc they are rendered at varying baselines }
 var strokeText = new StrokeText('targetId', options);
 ```